GauravBarakoti/circleci-poc/README.md

 Firstly you will not have any projects which CircleCI follows.

-Go to Projects and Follow the repository which you want CircleCI to
+Go to Projects and Follow the repository which you want CircleCI to follow.